 - A heavy aching feeling in your leg

 If you experience sudden coughing (where you may bring up blood) breathlessness or rapid breathing; a sharp pain in your chest or become severely lightheaded, it could be a pulmonary embolism.
-Call 999 immediately or get to the closest accident and emergency department.
+Call 999 immediately or get to the closest A&E department.

 What can DVT be caused by?

 DVT can be a result of many things.
-Anything that stops your blood from clotting as it should or your blood from circulating properly is a risk factor.
+Anything that affects your blood clotting system, prevents your blood from circulating properly, or damages the walls of your blood vessels is a risk factor.
 The more risk factors you have, the more likely you are to develop a DVT.

 Staying still for a long time is a known risk factor, so a long stay in hospital or being unable to move will increase your risk.
 Sitting for a long time on a long journey can also increase your risk.
 If your legs are still for a long time, your calf muscles don’t contract to circulate blood around your body.

 Pregnancy increases the risk of developing a blood clot, especially in women who have an inherited clotting disorder.
-The risk of developing pregnancy-related DVT lasts for up to six weeks after the birth of your baby.
+The risk of developing pregnancy-related DVT is highest up to six weeks after the birth of your baby.

 Combined contraceptive pills and hormone replacement therapy (HRT) can affect your blood’s clotting ability.